This policy is made for the benefit of my psychotherapy clients.

 The nature of an online presence can blur interpersonal boundaries, so it is important to be as clear as possible about how boundaries may be challenged in an online environment.
 As a general rule, I like to keep clinical work in the consultation room as much as possible.
 However, the nature of the digital world can sometimes stretch these boundaries, so I offer the best clarity I can below.

 I am not currently using an e-mail encryption programme, so any emails we send to each other may be vulnerable to viruses or human error.
 For this reason, it is best to be thoughtful about what you include in emails to me, and which email address you choose to use with me.
 Often, it is best to rely on email for non-confidential communications like setting up appointment times and things like that.
 In an effort to keep confidential and psychological material “in the room” it is best avoided in emails unless we discuss it beforehand.
-I will ask for your preferred email address from our first session.

 If you choose to communicate with me by email, be aware that all emails are retained in the logs of Internet Service Providers.
 Furthermore, they can be vulnerable to viruses and unintended forwarding or replication.
 If you are concerned about the confidentiality of your emails, you may wish to contact my by telephone instead.

 I generally check emails only during office hours (being 9am-6pm) and not at weekends.
 I endeavour to respond to all emails within 24 hours when I am not away, in which case you will received an automated reply.
 Emails should never be used in the event of an emergency, in which case you should contact emergency services.

 The use of email or phone contact between sessions is for practical purposes only (for example if running late for session or needing to miss a session outside of the notice period).